rubiety/flight_leverage/source/blog/2014-08-06-round-the-world-on-us-airways-90k-award.markdown

-In Munich I stayed primarily at a Marriott that I booked for free with some MegaBonus certificates, then moved to a super cheap Priceline booking at the five-star Le Meridien, where I was able to provide my SPG number and get SPG Platinum benefits (mainly, a breakfast).
+In Munich I stayed primarily at a Marriott that I booked for free with some MegaBonus certificates, then moved to a super cheap Priceline booking at the five-star Le Meridien, where I was able to provide my SPG number and get SPG Platinum benefits.

 ### ZRH-BKK on Swiss A340 Business Class